kwynncom/true-random-numbers-from-microphone/README.md

 Note that if you feed rngd an Ubuntu ISO or some such, it will silently reject the file as non-random, and /dev/random will not advance based on the ISO file.
 (It will advance a bit based on your keystrokes and mouse movement.)

+UPDATE: 2021/05 - It appears that the Linux kernel 5.8 /dev/random no longer blocks, so /dev/random is no longer a test of random input from an ISO or anything else.

 RELATED READING